ITP-Mashups/Mashups/04_Making_Things_Happen_On_The_Page/README.md

   * Read - [How jQuery Works](http://learn.jquery.com/about-jquery/how-jquery-works/)
   * Read - [A Basic Intro to the jQuery Object](http://www.smashingmagazine.com/2014/05/29/mystery-jquery-object-syntax-basic-introduction)
   * Get API Keys for both the [NY Times API](http://developer.nytimes.com/)(Article is fine for now) and the [Flickr API](https://www.flickr.com/services/apps/create/)
-  * Download a JS linter for your text editor[For Sublime 3](https://sublimelinter.readthedocs.io/en/latest/installation.html)
+  * Download a JS linter for your text editor [For Sublime 3](https://sublimelinter.readthedocs.io/en/latest/installation.html)
   * Finalize your midterm idea and build out all HTML, CSS, abd basic JS interaction.
 Next class we will hook up the API's to your apps.